 Eagle Creek Renewable Energy operates a 3 MW hydroelectric generating station on the Rock River in Dixon.
 The facility is equipped with five IP Morris vertical turbines.
-The facility produces more than 13 million kilowatt-hours of clean energy in a typical year.
+The facility produces an average of 14,995 megawatt-hours per year.
 It was originally built in 1925 and has undergone regular refurbishment since.

 Rockland Capital owns a 640 MW natural gas power plant with 8 General Electric, 7EA combustion turbines.
 Black-start capabilities consist of 3 2005-vintage, 1.4 MW Caterpillar emergency diesel generators, installed for powering auxiliaries and the switchyard for isolation or switching in the event of an emergency.